MD/MS in Biomedical Informatics | NYU School of Medicine | NYU Langone Health

 NYU Grossman School of Medicine and Vilcek Institute of Graduate Biomedical Sciences offer a dual MD/MS in medicine and biomedical informatics (BMI).
 This program provides medical students with a deep knowledge of statistical and computational methods necessary to facilitate and lead research focused in the fields of genomics, clinical informatics, and bioinformatics.

-Our dual MD/MS in biomedical informatics program prepares you for a career involving computational and informatics methods.
+The dual MD/MS in biomedical informatics program prepares students for a career involving computational and informatics methods.
 Our MD/MS graduates have integrated these skills into their clinical and research careers as residents, fellows, attendings, and physician–scientists.
 In these roles, they focus on the application of machine learning and deep learning models to electronic health records and medical images to predict and understand disease diagnosis, prognosis, and treatment.

 Timeline for Completing the MD/MS in Biomedical Informatics